Brian Wilson (album)

-Brian Wilson is the debut solo studio album by the American musician Brian Wilson of the Beach Boys, released July 12, 1988, by Sire and Reprise Records.
-Promoted as a spiritual successor to his band's 1966 release Pet Sounds, the album is characterized for its Phil Spector–influenced orchestrations, expansive vocal harmonies, and use of synthesizers.
+Brian Wilson is the debut solo studio album by American musician Brian Wilson, co-founder of the Beach Boys.
+It was released on July 12, 1988, through Sire and Reprise Records.
+Promoted as a spiritual successor to his band's 1966 release Pet Sounds, the album is characterized for its Phil Spector–influenced orchestrations, elaborate vocal harmonies, and use of digital synthesizers.
 It was reported to cost over $1 million to record and was the first album produced by Wilson since The Beach Boys Love You (1977).
-His former psychologist, Eugene Landy, was credited as "executive producer".

 The album was recorded over the course of a year across 11 studios.
-It was written and produced mainly by Wilson, Landy, and Sire staff producers Andy Paley and Russ Titelman.
-Landy was a constant disruptive presence and creative differences occurred between him and the rest of the production team.
-The record includes the eight-minute closing track "Rio Grande", which saw Wilson revisiting a more experimental approach in the form of an Old West-themed suite.
+It was written and produced mainly by Wilson alongside Sire staff producers Andy Paley and Russ Titelman.
+Wilson's songwriting partner and former psychologist Eugene Landy, whose aides were a constant disruptive presence during the sessions, was credited as "executive producer".
+The record included the eight-minute closing track "Rio Grande", which saw Wilson revisiting a more experimental approach in the form of an Old West-themed suite.
 Among the album's guest contributors were Nick Laird-Clowes, Jeff Lynne, Elliot Easton, Philippe Saisse, Christopher Cross, and Terence Trent D'Arby.
 Two singles were issued: "Love and Mercy" and "Melt Away".

 Brian Wilson was critically acclaimed but sold moderately, reaching number 54 in the U.S. and failing to chart in the UK.
 The LP's release was largely overshadowed by the controversy surrounding Landy's therapeutic practice and the success of the Beach Boys' "Kokomo", released the same month.
-In subsequent decades, the album received criticism for its reliance on synthesizers and drum machines.
-A follow-up, Sweet Insanity, was co-produced with Landy but never officially released.
+A follow-up album, Sweet Insanity, was co-produced with Landy but never officially released.
 Wilson continued recording with Paley after disassociating from Landy in 1991, but did not release another solo album consisting of new original material until Imagination (1998).